 Participants were enrolled in the First Nations Graduation Program (FNGP), a small alternative program with approximately twenty-five students, at the Westshore Centre for Learning and Training (WCLT).
 The WCLT is located in Colwood (a municipality in Greater Victoria) within Sooke School District (SD 62).
 It is a suburban school with students coming from on or off reserve communities.
-The program is a cohort style, with myself and John Lyall (of the Kwakwaka'wakw First Nation) teaching, and offered to students who have usually not achieved well in a public school.
+The program is a cohort style, with myself John Lyall teaching, and offered to students who have usually not achieved well in a public school.
 The FNGP is focused on Indigenous students, although not exclusively.
 Lying in traditional Coast Salish territory, SD 62 is home to three First Nations: Scia'new, Pacheedaht and T'sou-ke.
 The Sooke School District enrolls approximately 800 Indigenous students, of which approximately 150 are from the three local nations (Sooke School District, 2008).